• Skip to primary navigation

 Step by step photo instructions for making maple syrup flapjacks.

-• Use a large non-stick heavy-based saucepan to melt the butter, brown sugars, and maple syrup together.
-It must be large enough to mix the oats in.
+• Melt carefully - use a large, heavy-based saucepan to melt the butter, brown sugar, and maple syrup together.
+Make sure it's big enough to mix in the oats.

-• Firmly pack down the flapjack mixture into the tin to ensure the bars stick together and don't crumble when cut.
+• Press firmly - pack the flapjack mixture tightly into the tin so the bars hold together and don't crumble when cut.

 📖 Variations